Saturday, September 20, 2025

 For the Craven residents, it is my hope that they can come to see the planners' recommendations as the best possible give-and-take, a compromise that doesn't make either side happy, but gives a little something to each.
 To me, it seems like a kind of Judgement of Solomon, in which they have the choice to be the mother who insists on all or nothing, or the mother who is willing to sacrifice in order to keep the baby alive.

-For Parkmount and its allies, if I understand correctly, the main arguments against treating Craven as a "unique context" are:
+For the Parkmount residents and their allies, if I understand correctly, the main arguments against treating Craven as a "unique context" are:

 Here are my thoughts on these arguments.